JereKuusela/valheim-expand_world_data/README.md

 - unique (default: `false`): When placed, all other unplaced locations are removed.
 Guaranteed maximum of one instance.
 - group: Group name for `minDistanceFromSimilar`.
 - minDistanceFromSimilar (default: `0` meters): Minimum distance between the same location, or locations in the `group` if given.
+- discoverLabel: Shown text when the location is discovered.
 - iconAlways: Location icon that is always shown.
 Use `ew_icons` to see what is available.
 - iconPlaced: Location icon to show when the location is generated.
 Use `ew_icons` to see what is available.
 - randomRotation (default: `false`): Randomly rotates the location (unaffected by world seed).